Frequently Asked Questions

 until April 5, 2021.
 Each year a waiting list of applicants is generated through a blind lottery.
 A separate lottery is held for applicants from each town/city by grade level.
 Children are admitted to Six to Six based on the availability of space and their number on the waiting list.

 In each grade level there are students from our member districts of Bridgeport, Stratford, Fairfield, Trumbull and Monroe.
 Children from other towns may be admitted to fill a vacancy when we reach our agreed upon maximum student enrollment from our listed member districts.

-You can view the waiting lists in our main office any time after April 1, 2020.
+You will be able to view the waiting lists digitally once the lottery has been conducted.
 Information regarding a child's standing on the waiting list cannot be given over the phone or through email.
 You will only receive communication from Six to Six if there is a space being offered to your family.
-We will notify families of vacancies by phone or mail as early as April and as late as September.
+We will notify families of vacancies by phone or mail as early as mid-April and as late as September.